-Learn tablet weaving while you create a dog collar using minimal tools!
+Learn tablet weaving while you create a dog (or cat) collar using minimal tools!
 A collar made from the sturdy 3/4 inch wide band is appropriate for small to medium-sized dogs.
-(Those who choose not to make a collar from the woven band will receive a discount from the class fee equal to the cost of collar hardware.)
+Those who choose to weave a band only will receive a discount from the class fee equal to the cost of collar hardware.

 Tablet weaving – also called card weaving – has been used for many centuries to create sturdy bands that range from basic through incredibly complex patterns.